 A Cal-Burgundian mash-up

 Annette Tomei innovated this recipe for us as a Californian twist on a French technique for red wine poached eggs.
-The result is a sumptuous layering of flavors and textures perfect for brunch or a romantic dinner for two.
+The result is a sumptuous layering of flavors and textures.
+It’s a dish that works for brunch or a romantic dinner for two.

 This recipe is an unforgettable of Burgundy and California.
 The technique of poaching the eggs in red wine is pure France. but the bean cakes and artichokes make a nice, America touch.